ncopa/alpine-vm-cluster/README.md

 The file `variables.tf` has some variables for the cluster:

+memory
-- memory: amount of RAM (in megabytes) for ach virtual machine.
+: amount of RAM (in megabytes) for ach virtual machine.

+vcpu
-- vcpu: number of virtual CPUs for each virtual machine.
+: number of virtual CPUs for each virtual machine.

+controller_nodes
-- controller_nodes: number of controllers in the kubernetes cluster
+: number of controllers in the kubernetes cluster

+worker_nodes
-- worker_nodes: number of workers for the controller node
+: number of workers for the controller node

 ## How to build the cluster